How PIAM Supports Zero Trust Architecture in Healthcare Security

 3. Controlled Substance Management

-Logs are automatically generated for chain-of-custody audits.
+Automated chain-of-custody reports are generated for audits.

 Business Benefits of PIAM for Zero Trust Healthcare Security